 To buy a new boat, please contact a dealer in your region.

-There is very little that can go wrong with a Laser.
+There is very little that can go wrong with a ILCA.
 Most faults in used boats are a result of user abuse, an accident or general wear and tear.
 The following guide may be useful in highlighting some of the more common problems that might be found in used boats.
 This guide is not a substitute for an inspection by a qualified marine surveyor.

 The hull is made from glass reinforced plastic (grp) with foam stringers.
 Inside the hull there is positive buoyancy which will be either white polystyrene foam blocks (sometimes within plastic bags) or plastic air containers.
 These can normally be seen through the transom drain bung.
 The buoyancy can move around inside the hull and can sometimes be heard if the boat is inverted.

 A hull that has been painted on top of the gel coat is likely to have had more hard use than a non painted one and will need re – painting regularly to maintain an attractive finish.
 Look out for hair line star cracks as these are normally a sign of impact.
-Cracking might also occur around the centreboard box or mast step as a result of collision or bad storage.
+Cracking might also occur around the centerboard box or mast step as a result of collision or bad storage.
 Normally gelcoat cracking will not affect the structure of the hull.

 With the boat hull side up check the fairness of the hull.
 Bad storage with point loads can cause dents in the hull.